madetech/blog/posts/tdd_rspec.md

 expect(subject.power).to be_false
 ```

-If you have multiple assertions to make, then you'd have a lot of lines repeated looking similar, so `its` is a much clearer way of defining them.
+If you have multiple assertions to make, then you'd have a lot of lines repeated that look similar, so `its` is a much clearer way of defining them.

 For other data types, `it` might be a better fit.
 An array for example: